pandatix/nvdapi/README.md

 }
 ```

+## How to contribute

+Please read first the [code of conduct](https://github.com/pandatix/nvdapi/blob/master/CODE_OF_CONDUCT.md).

+To contribute, please refer to [the contribution guide](https://github.com/pandatix/nvdapi/blob/master/CONTRIBUTING.md).

+## Contact

+To provide feedbacks or submitting an issue, please [file and issue](https://github.com/pandatix/nvdapi/issues).
+In case it's regarding a security issue, refers to the [Security guide](https://github.com/pandatix/nvdapi/blob/master/SECURITY.md).

 ## Reviews on the API

+### v1

 While giving the JSON schema of both main endpoints (CVE and CPE) was a really good practice to enable implementations in various languages and to avoid guessing types, structures and descriptions (what each field means, its goal(s) and how it should get formatted), there are a few things that could get changed to improve this schema.
 Notice in the last version of the documentation, some requirements changed, and the quality of the schema decreased as we only know how are structured the high-level fields.